Overview

 - parsing of IGS SSR messages for all constellations (version 1)

-- parsing of RTCM messages
+- parsing of RTCM messages (both ephemeris and correction messages)

 - implementation of Ntrip protocol